img(height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2939831959404383&ev=PageView&noscript=1")

 The focus is on high-rise residential buildings, hospitals and care homes that are at least 18m, or seven storeys, high, and contain at least two residential units.

-Provisions specific to architects have filtered down from Judith Hackitt’s Independent Review of Building Regulations and Fire Safety – most of the recommendations from which were adopted by the government – and a consultation on proposed amendments to the Architect’s Act 1997.
+Provisions specific to architects have filtered down from Judith Hackitt’s Independent Review of Building Regulations and Fire Safety – most of the recommendations of which were adopted by the government – and a consultation on proposed amendments to the Architect’s Act 1997.

 ‘The principal designer duty holder role is, I suspect, both the biggest opportunity and the biggest challenge for the profession,’ says Adrian Dobson, executive director of professional services at the RIBA.
-‘Every project will need to appoint a principal designer, but this brings new liabilities and technical challenges and people will need to skill up to get themselves certified and develop the right competencies.
+‘Every project will need to appoint a principal designer but this brings new liabilities and technical challenges and people will need to skill up to get themselves certified and develop the right competencies.'

 If the new system can’t be insured, that will be a fundamental flaw